dk949/ptr-containers/README.md

 Requires [catch2](https://github.com/catchorg/Catch2) as a system package.

-Tests can be ran with `./build/tests/tests`.
+Tests can be ran with `./build/tests/tests` or `ctest --test-dir build/tests` (using catch2 and ctest runners respectively).